Hawai‘i Health at Work Alliance Launches First Survey of Local Businesses and Wellness Programs

 About Hawai‘i Health at Work Alliance

 In mid-2013, UHA started the Hawai‘i Health at Work Alliance, a first-of-its-kind organization and grass-roots movement of businesses of all sizes that are dedicated to workplace wellness.
 The collaborative partnership seeks to create and improve employee well-being, viewed as a critical component of company success.
-In three years, it has grown to over 375 organizations statewide that are committed to learning how to build effective worksite wellness programs and methods that lead to sustainable lifestyle changes for employees.
+In three years, it has grown to over 375 organizations statewide that are committed to learning how to build effective workplace wellness programs and methods that lead to sustainable lifestyle changes for employees.
 The organization provides a framework where organizations across a wide range of industries can learn from each other’s efforts to institute effective wellness programs that will engage their employees.

 About UHA Health Insurance (University Health Alliance)